KxSystems/docs/docs/ml/automl/adv/params.md

 _Save options to be used_

-By default the system will save all outputs to disk (reports, images, config file, models).
-In a case a user does not wish for all outputs to be saved there are currently 3 options
+By default, the system will save all outputs to disk (reports, images, config file, models).
+In a case where a user does not wish for all outputs to be saved, there are currently 3 options

 1. 0 = Nothing is saved the models will run and display results to console but nothing persisted
 2. 1 = Save the model and configuration file only, will not generate a report for the user or any images